JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill6/index.md

 You can learn more about adding public repositories [in the official Gradle docs](https://docs.gradle.org/current/userguide/declaring_repositories.html).

-You can also use the buildscript to define some project wide external variables with the syntax:
+You can also use the buildscript to define some project wide variables like:

 ```groovy
 ext.kotlin_version = "1.4.31"